gajus/eslint-plugin-flowtype/README.md

 _The `--fix` option on the command line automatically fixes problems reported by this rule._

-Enforces sorting of Object annotations.
+Enforces natural, case-insensitive sorting of Object annotations.

-This rule mirrors ESlint's [sort-keys](http://eslint.org/docs/rules/sort-keys) rule.

-<a name="eslint-plugin-flowtype-rules-sort-keys-options-11"></a>
+<a name="eslint-plugin-flowtype-rules-sort-keys-options-12"></a>
 #### Options

 The first option specifies sort order.